flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - MCDU Keyboard Input (unrealistic)
     - Enables the MCDU Keyboard input feature (see [MCDU Keyboard](../mcdu-keyboard.md)).
 - MCDU Focus Timeout (s)
-    - The timeout feature will automatically deactivate the focus of the MCDU screen after the given number of seconds.
+    - The timeout feature will automatically deactivate the focus of the MCDU screen after the given amount of seconds.
     - Valid range is 5 - 120 seconds.
     - Setting is only available if MCDU Keyboard Input is enabled.
 - Sync EFIS controls between Captain and FO (unrealistic)
     - When enabled, the EFIS controls will be synchronized between the Captain and FO.